natasha41575/rolebinding-replacement/starlark-and-replacements-function/README.md

 ### Replace the rolebinding group
 `kpt fn render --image-pull-policy=ifNotPresent`

-You will see the group name change in rolebinding.yaml to "myproject-myns-appadmin@example.com".
+You will see the group name change in rolebinding.yaml to "project-order-service-app-admin@example.com".
+You will see the value of data.group in value-store.yaml to also change to "project-order-service-app-admin@example.com".